-There are plenty of opinions out there about why we work.
-About how our society has now shifted from work as a means to an end, to trying to get everything we could possibly want from our work.
-This article in The Atlantic had a field day talking about how we put too much pressure on our work to be the end-all, be-all – the new religion.
+There are plenty of opinions out there about why we work and how our society has shifted from work as a means to an end to work as a means to personal fulfillment.
+Recently, an article in The Atlantic had a field day talking about how we put too much pressure on our work to be the end-all-be-all, our new religion.

-As a Gen-Xer, I’ve found we have a unique window into the world of work.
-We’ve seen our parents give their entire careers to one institution – mostly getting rewarded for that with moves up the corporate ladder, fully-funded pension plans, and deep relationships and impact at one place.
-(Sure, there were also zeitgeist-setting examples of mid-life crises, toxic leadership that never got questioned, and so on.)
+As a Gen Xer, I've found my peers and I have a unique outlook on the world of work.
+We've seen our parents give their entire careers to one institution——mostly getting rewarded for that with moves up the corporate ladder, fully-funded pension plans, and deep relationships and impact at one place.
+(Sure, there were also zeitgeist-setting examples of mid-life crises, leadership that never got questioned, and so on.)

-As our generation has reached that mid-career point, our experience has been quite different.
-We aren’t willing to put up with poor leadership, or the same old status quo.
-We don’t necessarily want to repeat the “having it all” desire that our mothers may have fought hard for.
-We question whether it’s really worth it to put in all these hours, knowing the sacrifice to our families or community or things we love doing.
+As our generation reaches that "mid-career" point, we recognize that our experience has been quite different.
+We aren't willing to put up with poor leadership or the same old status quo.
+We don't necessarily want to repeat the "having it all" that our mothers may have fought hard for.
+We question whether it's worth putting in all these hours, knowing we're sacrificing precious time spent with our families or community or things we love doing.

-We are fueled, in part, by wanting some meaning, some substance behind what we do to earn money.
-We are perhaps more practical, too – already committed to mortgages and college savings and retirement plans and school districts – and less able to just quit and join the Peace Corps.
+We are fueled, in part, by having some meaning behind what we do to earn money.
+At the same time, we are perhaps more practical—already committed to mortgages and college savings and retirement plans and school districts—and less able to just quit and join the Peace Corps.

-So, it’s important – especially in this mid-career period – to know that we don’t just have to grind away for the next several decades.
-To feel confident that the hours we spend working give us a sense of satisfaction, purpose, joy, or impact.
+So, it's important, especially at this mid-career period, to know that we don't just have to grind away for the next several decades—that the hours we spend working can give us a sense of satisfaction, purpose, joy, or impact.

-There are different ways of seeking out that meaning, too.
-I often work with my coaching clients to tap into their curiosity to uncover what that looks like for them.
-A few questions we explore are:
+There are different ways of seeking out that meaning.
+I often work with my coaching clients to tap into their curiosity and explore questions like...

-- What’s taking up your time that isn’t truly essential – either to your work, or your life?
+What's taking up your time that isn't truly essential—either in your work or your life?
 What can you say no to, or delegate, or outsource, so you can do more of what you love?

-We all know that work is essential in providing for our needs.
-So, why not figure out how to make time for meaning, whether directly through your work, or in creating a different kind of “work” outside the office?
+We all know that work is essential, so why not figure out how to make time for meaning, whether directly through your work or creating space outside of the office?